Free Healthy Eating Plan

 Simple is better

-A basic principle of healthy eating is that simple, unadorned foods are far better for you than more richly appointed dishes and sparkling packaged foods.
+A basic principle of healthy eating is that simple, unadorned foods are far better for you than more richly appointed dishes and highly processed foods.

 Common sense plan